MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attacks; Data Augmentation.
   - <details><summary>Digest</summary> While many mechanisms exist, their effectiveness against MIAs and privacy properties have not been studied systematically.
 Employing two recent MIAs, we explore the lower bound on the risk in the absence of formal upper bounds.
 First, we evaluate 7 mechanisms and differential privacy, on three image classification tasks.
 We find that applying augmentation to increase the model’s utility does not mitigate the risk and protection comes with a utility penalty.

+- Membership Inference Attacks From First Principles. [[paper]](https://arxiv.org/abs/2112.03570) [[code]](https://github.com/tensorflow/privacy/tree/master/research/mi_lira_2021)
+  - Nicholas Carlini, Steve Chien, Milad Nasr, Shuang Song, Andreas Terzis, Florian Tramer.
+  - Key Word: Membership Inference Attacks; Theory of Memorization.
+  - <details><summary>Digest</summary> A membership inference attack allows an adversary to query a trained machine learning model to predict whether or not a particular example was contained in the model's training dataset.
+These attacks are currently evaluated using average-case "accuracy" metrics that fail to characterize whether the attack can confidently identify any members of the training set.
+We argue that attacks should instead be evaluated by computing their true-positive rate at low (e.g., less than 0.1%) false-positive rates, and find most prior attacks perform poorly when evaluated in this way.
+To address this we develop a Likelihood Ratio Attack (LiRA) that carefully combines multiple ideas from the literature.
+Our attack is 10x more powerful at low false-positive rates, and also strictly dominates prior attacks on existing metrics.

 - Evaluating Gradient Inversion Attacks and Defenses in Federated Learning. [[paper]](https://arxiv.org/abs/2112.00059) [[code]](https://github.com/Princeton-SysML/GradAttack)
   - Yangsibo Huang, Samyak Gupta, Zhao Song, Kai Li, Sanjeev Arora. *NeurIPS 2021*
   - Key Word: Gradient Inversion Attacks and Defenses.